Mad-Collective/monitoring/README.md

 $monitor->pushEventSender($eventSender);
 ```

-The senders accept a third parameters _level_ which is the level that the Logger is going to use to create the messages, so you could have different senders with different loggers depending on the level
+The senders accept a second parameters _level_ which is the level that the Logger is going to use to create the messages, so you could have different senders with different loggers depending on the level

 ```php
 $logger = new \Monolog\Logger('monitoring');